groupdocs-total/GroupDocs.Total-Products/content/total/net/_index.en.md

 #   # review loop
 #   - title: "GroupDocs.Total"
-#     content: "After implementing and using GroupDocs.Viewer for .NET in the project it looks to be working very well.
+#     content: "After implementing and using GroupDocs.Viewer for Java in the project it looks to be working very well.
 I have tested with a lot of documents and so far so good.
 Everything I’ve thrown at it renders nicely and looks just as good as it would in a PDF viewer or MS Word."
 #     author: "Mats Oustad"
 #     company: "Senior Consultant/Partner at Novanet AS"
 ---